 Luckily, we’re seeing that governments, utilities, and businesses around the world are tapping into the potential of distributed, decentralized energy resources with a plethora of incentive structures… even if they might be a little hard to navigate.

-To help companies like yours take full advantage of the federal tax incentives and help you navigate these incentive structures, we’ll be hosting a webinar in early December centred around the Inflation Reduction Act.
-Given the intricacies around how companies can maximize the ITC, the webinar will undoubtedly be an eye-opener for any project manager, energy manager, or sustainability leader.
-Check for the specific dates
+To help companies like yours take full advantage of the federal tax incentives and help navigate these incentive structures, we hosted a webinar in December 2022 to break down the details of the Inflation Reduction Act and the corresponding Investment Tax Credit.